6PM - 8PM // Virtial Meeting

 City Council reviews the Debt Service and General Fund budget in the second workshop.
 The General Fund comprises approximately half of the City's total operating budget, and it includes the bulk of the City's normal operating cost.

-Due to legislation implemented by the State, the City published a draft proposed budget on July 10.
-The draft proposed bud get fulfills only the legal requirements and is significantly more condensed than the long format version that is made available for review in August.
+Due to legislation implemented by the State, the City published a draft proposed budget on July 10, 2020.
+The draft proposed budget fulfills only the legal requirements and is significantly more condensed than the long format version that is made available for review in August.

 Traditionally, on July 25 of each year, the City receives the certified property values from the appraisal districts, which are used to calculate the property tax bills.
 Staff adjusts the draft budget to reflect the certified values as soon as they are available.
 Then the Coppell City Council meets in late July for a budget workshop to conduct a final review of the proposed budget.
 During this workshop, staff traditionally present the Debt Service and General Fund budget based on the certified values.
 Council also discusses the proposed tax rate.

-This year, due to the Coronavirus pandemic, the certified property values will not be made available to the City of Coppell until August 20.
+In 2020, due to the Coronavirus pandemic, the certified property values were not be made available to the City of Coppell until August 20.
 Because the City did not have access to the certified property values, the proposed budget and tax rate typically discussed at this workshop were based on the certified estimated values.

 A new edition of the proposed budget based on the certified estimated values received from the Appraisal Districts is publicized and becomes available for review on August 5.
 Per City Charter, the proposed budget must be filed with the City Secretary on August 5 of each year.